Kings-World/sapphire-plugins/packages/cron/README.md

 ## Description

 This plugin adds support for cron tasks to the Sapphire framework.
-It uses the [cron](ttps://www.npmjs.com/package/@kingsworld/plugin-cron) package to create and manage cron tasks.
+It creates and manages cron tasks using the [croner](https://www.npmjs.com/package/croner) package.

 ## Features